 The UK’s largest supermarket retailer isn’t resting on its laurels, and showed at its recent press tasting of the spring/summer 2023 range that it is going from strength to strength in terms of its wine offering.
 The tasting showcased more than 150 wines – it was only a snapshot of the total range but it included a number of new vintages, and 30 wines that were completely new to the range, many perfect for summer drinking.

-It’s inevitable that, in a wine range as large as Tesco’s, not every bottle will offer the same level of satisfaction.
-But as our recommendations below demonstrate, there’s genuine value – and excitement – to be found on the UK supermarket’s shelves.
+In a wine range as large as Tesco’s, you’ll always come across some wines that offer little interest.
+But as our recommendations below demonstrate, there’s genuine value, and excitement, to be found on the UK supermarket’s shelves.

-As usual, Tesco’s own-label Finest wines, made in partnership with a variety of respected producers and cooperatives, feature heavily in our recommendations.
+As usual, Tesco’s own-label Finest wines, made in partnership with a variety of respected producers and cooperatives, feature prominently in our recommendations.
 The retailer works hard to ensure that these expressions of classic styles are priced competitively and show good typicity, and they’re a great way to explore different regional styles from both Old and New World, at all price levels.
-Highlights in the current line-up include the fragrant and fruity Prosecco Rosé, the Chablis premier cru, the keenly priced Chilean Merlot and the Margaux.
+Highlights in the current line-up include the fragrant and fruity Prosecco Valdobbiadene DOCG NV, the vibrant, citrus-scented Viñas del Rey Albariño, the keenly priced Montepulciano d’Abruzzo and the fuller bodied Trilogy Malbec.

 Top wine buys at Tesco:

-The first 31 wines were tasted by Amy Wislocki in October 2022 at Tesco’s Autumn/Winter 2022 press tasting in London.
-The rest of the wines below were tasted by the Decanter tastings team at previous press tastings and are still available.
+The recommendations that follow are a mix of new wines and new vintages tasted by Amy Wislocki in May 2023 at Tesco’s Spring/Summer 2023 press tasting in London, and wines tasted by the Decanter tastings team at previous press tastings that are still available.
 All bottle prices are correct at time of publication.